 πͺ Introduction

-- Dev tool for Elisp packages
+- As a development tool for Elisp packages.

 ,checkdoc

-P.S.
+π P.S.
 See Why Eask? for more detailed information.

 Eask

-Windows.
 Cask

 has dropped support for Legacy Windows, makem.sh